areiased/angularbooksfrontend/README.md

 This website is available for vising and testing [HERE](http://bookslibrary.eduardocorreia.epizy.com/) (temporary webhost)

+For offline use:
+- This repo has a folder called backend (`/backend`) that inside has a small part of the api in .json format and instructions on how to run it for offline, localhost testing.

 #### *This was completely made from scratch by me: Eduardo Correia (owner of this github profile).*
 ### ⭐️ If you wanna contact me for professional enquiries, please do so!